ach1992/rathole-tunnel-expanded/README.md

 ## Disclaimer

-This project modifies system configuration (systemd services, optional cron/healthcheck).
+This script creates and manages systemd service units for Rathole tunnels and can optionally install a systemd timer–based healthcheck.
-Use at your own risk and review the script before running it on production servers.
+Run it as root (or with sudo), review the script before use, and use it at your own risk—especially on production servers.

 ---